 In February, Senator Udall and Congressman Lowenthal introduced the Break Free From Plastic Pollution Act, which took from numerous state bills to comprehensively address single-use plastics.
 Their memo highlights the different provisions within the bill and ways states can adapt them to introduce legislation in their own state.
 The memo includes:

 The memo was shared as a part of NCEL’s 2020 National Forum where Senator Tom Udall gave a welcome message to legislators.
 Senator Udall emphasized the important role states play in spurring innovative policy solutions.
 The momentum from states on beating plastic pollution led to the introduction of the Break Free From Plastic Pollution Act.

 In 2020 alone, more than 200 bills were introduced across 35 states aimed at halting plastic pollution.
 These included EPR, single-use plastic bans, anti-preemption bills, and much more.

-If you are interested in learning more about single-use plastics legislation or would like to pursue legislation, please reach out to NCEL Environmental Health Manager Yinka Bode-George.
+If you are interested in learning more about single-use plastics legislation or would like to pursue legislation, please reach out to NCEL’s Project Manager for Zero Waste and Circular Economy.